KarruHarin/Marine_Map_Generator/Readme.md

 Second, that a rule-based agent simulation can produce emergent ecological behavior — growth cycles, bleaching events, population dynamics — without explicitly scripting any of it.

 Third, that the architecture separates concerns cleanly enough that every layer — terrain, placement, simulation, rendering — can be upgraded independently without rebuilding the system.

+## Final Note

+The placeholder corals will become authored assets and then procedural geometry.

+The single chunk will become a streaming world.

+The rule-based parameters will be informed by ML.

+The basic URP mesh will become a full underwater rendering pipeline.